imyrups/interview-prep/react/lead-ques.md

 * **Why:** This checks the candidate's ability to plan a sprint while considering both immediate goals and long-term technical health.
 * **Follow-up:** How do you ensure the team adheres to the sprint goals while balancing the need for code quality?

+Absolutely — let's take these **techno-managerial questions** one by one, and I’ll walk you through each with a **detailed explanation and example** for better understanding.
+We'll start with the **first one**:

+---

+## ✅ **1.
+How do you approach sprint planning when working with a cross-functional team?
+How do you balance technical debt with new feature development?**

+### 🔍 **Why this question matters:**

+This tests your **ability to lead the team** through the planning phase of the agile cycle while managing trade-offs.
+As a React Lead, you're expected to balance product expectations, frontend development velocity, and architectural soundness.

+---

+### 🎯 **What to Cover in Your Answer:**

+1. **Stakeholder Alignment:**

+   * Start by syncing with Product Owners to understand business priorities.
+   * Confirm scope and align expectations.

+2. **Technical Assessment:**

+   * Review codebase to check areas that need refactoring or contain technical debt.
+   * Discuss with developers to surface pain points that should be addressed.

+3. **Task Breakdown:**

+   * Divide features into manageable stories and tasks.
+   * Identify dependencies (e.g., backend APIs) and parallelizable work.

+4. **Effort Estimation:**

+   * Use story points or time-based estimates, with the team’s input.

+5. **Debt vs Features:**

+   * Propose a fixed timebox in each sprint (e.g., 15–20%) for tech debt.
+   * Prioritize high-impact debt or blockers that slow down development.

+6. **Final Plan & Communication:**

+   * Present the sprint plan in a planning meeting.
+   * Set achievable goals and ensure the team commits to the right amount of work.

+---

+### 📘 **Example Answer:**

+> "In my last project at a fintech MNC, our cross-functional team included React devs, backend devs, QA, and a product owner.
+During sprint planning, we first reviewed the business goals with the PO and selected the top priorities from the backlog.
+>
+> We then did a technical grooming session where developers flagged two areas with legacy code causing UI performance issues.
+I proposed we allocate 20% of the sprint for refactoring those parts while still delivering two high-priority features.
+>
+> We used story points to estimate tasks, discussed risks (e.g., incomplete APIs from backend), and adjusted the scope accordingly.
+By doing this, we avoided burnout, tackled long-standing technical debt, and still met sprint goals.
+I also ensured this balance was documented and shared in the sprint review to maintain transparency with stakeholders."

+---

 **Q2: When breaking down a large feature into smaller tasks for the sprint, how do you handle dependencies between tasks within the same sprint or across sprints?**

 * **Why:** This tests the candidate's ability to break down large problems and manage interdependencies.